 Curt, 32, from Essex finds that having Botox gives him more confidence.

 Good for you Curt!
-Botox for men is just as great as it is for women, so long as men are also choosing medically-qualified practitioners who will keep them safe and know when to say no.
+Wrinkle relaxing for men is just as great as it is for women, so long as men are also choosing medically-qualified practitioners who will keep them safe and know when to say no.